null-machine/limbus-company-roll-analyzer/index.md

 Great damage and good clashes make for a surprisingly workable identity.
 LCB Outis is one of the few identities with a workable S1, giving her a somewhat unique tempo.
 The multicoins make it pretty impactful when it connects, and serves to raise her average damage considerably, especially when used to clean up staggered targets.
 Her kit effects also contribute a lot more damage than is standard, which is great, considering how her numbers weren't bad to begin with.
 Her evade is remarkably weak, but still an evade nonetheless.

-In terms of downsides, having only 26 defense makes her somewhat glassy, and she may be directly outperformed by higher tier damage-oriented identities.
+In terms of downsides, having only 26 defense makes her glassy, and she may be directly outperformed by higher tier damage-oriented identities.
 Still, if a roster lacks those units, or favours a different tempo, LCB Outis may be a surprisingly decent replacement.

 ---